 What to do with this information

 - Audit your environment.
 Where are the cues?
 Where is the access?
-What makes it easy?
-Change those things.
+What makes porn easy to reach?
+Change those conditions first.

 - Map your habit loop.
-Know your triggers, your craving patterns, and your highest-risk times.
+Identify your cues, craving patterns, response habits, and highest-risk times.

 - Build at least three systems that work without motivation: blockers, accountability, scheduled alternatives.

 - Start small.
-You don’t need a perfect system on day one.
-One environmental change today is worth more than a grand plan you never execute.
+A single environmental change today is more useful than a complex plan that never becomes part of your routine.

 For the full framework of how these pieces fit together, read our comprehensive guide on how to quit porn.